IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/integrate-indigo-into-a-gradle-project.md

 }
 ```

-In the same file, configure the IndiGO platform dependency source:
+In the same file, configure the TomTom IndiGO platform dependency source:

 ```kotlin
 ivi {